benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 ### Upload the app manifest

+> ✅ This step has already been completed for you prior to the workshop.

 Open `manifest.yaml` and rename the App's `name` attribute under `info` by suffixing your name to the end.

 Example: `Sample Sync App` -> `Sample Sync App - FirstName LastName`